wikimatze/vimfiles/README.md

   - `:YRClear` ... deletes the buffer
   - `:YRSearch` ... type in a word or regular expression to search the yankring after it
   - `j`, `k` for navigation and <Enter> chose your entry
-  - `d` delete an entry from from the yankring buffer - but you barely need this function
 - [vim-endwise](https://github.com/tpope/vim-endwise): Automatically adds keywords like *end* to special constructs in ruby (*no doc*)
 - [vim-markdown](https://github.com/tpope/vim-markdown): Markdown-syntax highlighting (*no doc*)